Counselling at Solefield

 Play Therapy

-We offer Therapeutic Play at Solefield, delivered by Trainee Therapeutic Play Practitioner, Rachel Valentine.
+We offer Therapeutic Play at Solefield, delivered by Therapeutic Play Practitioner, Rachel Valentine.

 Therapeutic Play is a type of therapy where play and art materials are used for children to express themselves, especially if they are struggling to understand how they are feeling or are finding it hard to put their experiences into words.
 It can be helpful for children in many situations, for example, if they have been through trauma or bereavement, if they are feeling anxious or low, or if they are having behavioural issues.